background pattern

 September 03, 2024

-This year six indigenous communities and four ejidos (communal properties) that live in and around the Monarch Butterfly Biosphere Reserve (MBBR) reforested 104.90 hectares with 45, 918 trees!
+This year six indigenous communities and four ejidos (communal properties) that live in and around the Monarch Butterfly Biosphere Reserve (MBBR) reforested 104.90 hectares with 45,918 trees!
 The trees were grown and maintained in 15 school nurseries, seven community nurseries and two nurseries located at Alternare's training center.
-Nine hundred eighty-eight children, youth, women and men took care of maintaining the nurseries to have the seedlings ready and actively participated in tree planting.
+Nine hundred eighty-eight children and adults took care of maintaining the nurseries to have the seedlings ready and actively participated in tree planting.

 Map of 2024 Reforestation Sites